Lifestyle Innovation Brought by Robots

 - Verifying the hardware and software performance of the parking robot (for perpendicular, angled echelon, parallel, and double parking).

 Everyone with a driver’s license would have experienced – looking for empty spaces in buildings or public parking lots or trying to remember where they had parked their own car.
 Hyundai Motor Group is developing smart parking systems and parking robots to solve these problems.
 If you park your car in front of the parking lot entrance, the parking robot would drive your car to an empty space and let you know where it is when you’re back.
-Hyundai Motor Group will conduct a pilot operation at Incheon International Airport from 2021 to verify the performance and operation of the parking robot and will also utilize the parking robot technology at industrial sites, such as logistics centers, in the future.
+Hyundai Motor Group will start conducting pilot operations of the parking robot in 2022 at Incheon International Airport to verify its performance and operation method, and use the parking robot technology in industrial sites such as logistics centers in the future.